 None identified at this time.

-1.2 Auctions: Use of Private Auctions
+1.2 Private Resolution of Contention Sets (including Private Auctions)

 What is the relevant policy and/or implementation guidance (if any)?

 Implementation Guideline F: If there is contention for strings, applicants may:

 i) resolve contention between them within a pre-established timeframe ii) if there is no mutual agreement, a claim to support a community by one party will be a reason to award priority to that application.
 If there is no such claim, and no mutual agreement a process will be put in place to enable efficient resolution of contention and; iii) the ICANN Board may be used to make a final decision, using advice from staff and expert panels.